-Chapter 18: Managing Alert Profiles
+Chapter 17: Managing Alert Profiles

 You can manage alerts in Avalanche using alert profiles.
-An alert profile gives you options for configuring what events generate an alert and who is notified when an alert is generated.
-Examples of what might generate an alert might be if a server goes offline or if a new mobile device is discovered.
+An alert profile gives you options for configuring what network events generate an alert and who is notified when an alert is generated.
+A server going offline or a new mobile device being discovered are examples of alert events.

-This chapter provides information about the following topics:
+This section provides information about the following topics:

-- Managing Alert Profiles

-- Adding Profiled Contacts

-- Adding Profiled Proxies

-- Alerts Tab
+- Creating and Configuring Alert Profiles - Alerts Tab